Generalising rate heterogeneity across sites in statistical phylogenetics: Posterior inference via MCMC

 where the likelihood function $p(\matr{y} | \vect{\theta}, \tau, \vect{\ell}, \alpha, \beta)$ was given in~\eqref{eq:likelihood_quash1} and~\eqref{eq:likelihood_quash2} for a simple, stationary QuASH model, or in~\eqref{eq:likelihood_nsquash1} and~\eqref{eq:likelihood_nsquash2} for a non-stationary QuASH model.

-Irrespective of the choice of prior distribution $\pi(\vect{\theta}, \tau, \vect{\ell}, \alpha, \beta)$, the posterior is analytically intractable.
+Irrespective of the choice of prior distribution $p(\vect{\theta}, \tau, \vect{\ell}, \alpha, \beta)$, the posterior is analytically intractable.
 We therefore build up a numerical approximation using a Metropolis within Gibbs sampling scheme which iterates through a series of updates for each unknown.
 Real valued parameters, such as branch lengths $\vect{\ell}$, can be updated using standard proposal distributions, for example Gaussian random walks on the log-scale.
 In QuASH models whose likelihood is invariant to the root position, $\tau$ represents an unrooted topology which can be updated using standard topological moves such as nearest neighbour interchange (NNI) and subtree prune and regraft (SPR); see, for example, \citet{mrbayes}.
 For QuASH models whose likelihood depends on the root position, $\tau$ represents a rooted topology and so proposals which attempt to move the root are also required.
 In the applications in Section~\ref{sec:apps}, for example, we consider the QuASH variant of the HB model and employ the NNI, SPR and root moves described in \citet{HNBWE14}.
+These topological moves are complicated by the step changes in the theoretical stationary distribution which characterise the HB model.
+As there is a different composition vector associated with each branch of the underlying unrooted topology, topological moves include modifications to the composition vectors, as well as branch lengths, for the edges whose local interpretation changes under the proposed new topology.
+To generate such proposals, we can, for example, propose the new composition vectors using a distribution centred at the composition on a neighbouring branch; see \citeauthor{HNBWE14} for full details.
+The MCMC inferential procedures are programmed in Java.
+A software implementation can be found in the Online Supplementary Material.